40% Rule – How To Unlock Your Mental Toughness

 **Since I first published this article, David Goggins has brought out his own book called ‘Can’t Hurt Me’.
-A life-changer.
+An absolute life-changer.**

-Just remember: when you tell yourself that you’re done, you’re really not.
-It’s difficult at first to disregard the flashing warning signals in your brain, and resist the temptation of comfort, but you can learn to push yourself through any mental block, and achieve 60% more than you ever thought you could.
+Just remember; when you tell yourself that you’re done, you’re really not.
+It’s difficult at first to disregard the flashing warning signals in your brain, and resist the temptation of comfort.
+However, you can learn to push yourself through any mental block, and achieve 60% more than you ever thought you could.

 It comes down to this.
 The human mind can be your greatest asset or biggest downfall.
 Only you can choose which one it will be for you.